ascvorcov/z80.wasm/README.md

 ZX-Spectrum .net emulator compiled as a wasm project.
 Published online to [github pages](https://ascvorcov.github.io/z80.wasm/)

-Supports loading other z80 roms, check file picked at the top of the page.
+Supports loading other z80 roms, check file picker at the top of the page.